Can Diclofenac Affect Your Heart?

 COX-2 Inhibition:

-it disturbs the balance and level of prostacyclin (vasodilator/inhibitor of platelet aggregation) and thromboxane (vasoconstrictor/ promoter platelet aggregation).
+it disturbs the balance and level of prostacyclin (vasodilator/inhibitor of platelet aggregation) and thromboxane (vasoconstrictor/ promoter of platelet aggregation).

 This consequently creates a thrombotic state that might result in heart attacks or strokes.